enzomendez315/Python-Scripts/README.md

 ### Dictionaries
 Dictionaries are also known as mappings.
 A mapping is a collection of objects that stores objects by key instead of by relative position.
 Mappings map keys to associated values.

+### Tuples
+Tuples are sequences that cannot be changed.
+They are used to represent a fixed collection of items (like a specific calendar date).

 ## Naming Convention
 ### Modules
 Modules should have short, all-lowercase names.
 Underscores can be used in the module name if it improves readability.